Estimated reading time: 2 minutes

 Fourth – Apply one coat with a bristle brush and allow to dry.

-Fifth – If one coat is the look you want, after it is dry, sand, wipe the dust off, and then wax with MudPaint’s clear wax.
+Fifth – If one coat is the look you want, after it is dry, sand, and wipe away the dust.

 MudPaint is quite thick and it has terrific adhesion, so you will find that the fabric is a bit tougher and more substantial after applying MudPaint.
-You’ll notice that it can take on a soft canvas sort of feel.
+You’ll notice that it will take on a canvas, or outdoor fabric feel.